dotnet/docs/docs/architecture/cloud-native/resiliency.md

 **Figure 6-1.** Distributed cloud-native environment

-Note in the previous figure how each microservice and cloud-based [backing service](https://12factor.net/backing-services) execute as a separate process, running across different server infrastructure, and communicating via network-based calls.
+In the previous figure, each microservice and cloud-based [backing service](https://12factor.net/backing-services) execute in a separate process, across server infrastructure, communicating via network-based calls.

-With such a design, what could go wrong?
+Operating in this environment, a service must be sensitive to many different challenges:

-- Unexpected [network latency](https://www.techopedia.com/definition/8553/network-latency) (Time for a request to travel to the receiver and back).
+- Unexpected network latency - the time for a service request to travel to the receiver and back.

-- [Transient faults](https://docs.microsoft.com/azure/architecture/best-practices/transient-faults) (short-loved network connectivity errors).
+- [Transient faults](https://docs.microsoft.com/azure/architecture/best-practices/transient-faults) - short-lived network connectivity errors.

 - Blockage by a long-running synchronous operation.

 - A host process that has crashed and is being restarted or moved.

 - An overloaded microservice that can't respond for a short time.

-- An in-flight Orchestrator operation such as a rolling upgrade or moving a service from one node to another.
+- An in-flight orchestrator operation such as a rolling upgrade or moving a service from one node to another.

-- Hardware failures from commodity hardware.
+- Hardware failures.

-When deploying distributed cloud-native services across a cloud-based infrastructure, these factors are real.
-You must design and develop defensively to deal with them.

-In a smaller system, failure will be less frequent.
-But as a system scales up and out, you can expect more and more issues - to a level, perhaps, where partial failure could become normal operation.
+Cloud platforms can detect and mitigate many of these infrastructure issues.
+It may restart, scale out, and even redistribute your service to a different node.
+However, to take full advantage of this built-in protection, you must design your services to react to it and thrive in this dynamic environment.

-To remain functional, both your application and infrastructure must be resilient.
-In the following sections, we'll explore defensive techniques that your application and managed cloud resources can leverage to minimize downtime and disruption.
+In the following sections, we'll explore defensive techniques that your service and managed cloud resources can leverage to minimize downtime and disruption.

 >[!div class="step-by-step"]
 >[Previous](elastic-search-in-azure.md)